Michael Johnston (actor)

 Michael Johnston (born February 22, 1996) is an American actor.
 He is best known for his role as Corey Bryant in the MTV series Teen Wolf and for his starring role in the indie film Slash.
 He is also a voice actor for animation and video games.

 Early life

 Johnston was born on February 22, 1996.
 He grew up in Rutherfordton, North Carolina where at the age of 12 he started auditioning for voice-overs in commercials and animation in a recording studio he had set up in his bedroom.
-After graduating from R-S Central High School early, he moved to Chicago where he studied acting at The Second City.
+After graduating from R-S Central High School early, he moved to Chicago, where he studied acting at The Second City.
 He was only in Chicago for six months before moving to Los Angeles.

 Career

 Voice acting

-Johnston has voiced characters for video games, including Dust: An Elysian Tail, Tales of Zestiria and Kingdom Hearts III and TV shows, such as Nagi-Asu: A Lull in the Sea, Tales of Zestiria the X and Zak Storm.
+Johnston has voiced characters for video games, including Reed in Dust: An Elysian Tail, Mikleo in Tales of Zestiria, and Ephemer in Kingdom Hearts III, and TV shows, such as Atsushi Minegishi in Nagi-Asu: A Lull in the Sea and the eponymous character in Zak Storm.